Artificial Intelligence and Data Science for Healthcare Innovation

 The entire programme will be taught in English.

-The summer school is co-directed by Professor Yike Guo and taught by a multi-disciplinary teaching faculty from the Data Science Institute and other departments at Imperial College London.
+The summer school is taught by a multi-disciplinary teaching faculty from the Data Science Institute and other departments of Imperial College London.

 Students will receive a verified Imperial College London digital certificate on successful completion of the summer school and a prize will be awarded to the best project team.
 Each student will also receive a transcript for their project marks.

-All students are expected to be studying an undergraduate degree at a well-recognised university in China meeting the following entry requirements.
+All students are expected to be studying an undergraduate degree.

 All students are required to have a good command of English, and if it is not their first language, they will need to satisfy the College requirement as follows: